enaumchuk/action-stale-branches-cleanup/README.md

 ## Monitoring GitHub rate limits

-In case you have a large number of branches to process you have to watch GitHub REST API rate limits.
-To prevent potential issues - like temporary or permanent API access ban - there are a few related input parameters to use:
+If you have a large number of branches to process, you need to monitor GitHub REST API rate limits.
+To prevent potential issues - such as temporary or permanent API access bans - there are several related input parameters you can use:
-- `rate-limit-threshold` - adresses primary rate limit.
-The action stops processing branches (hitting GitHub API) when number of requests remaining in the current rate limit window falls below that number
+- `rate-limit-threshold` - addresses primary rate limit.
+The action stops processing branches (hitting GitHub API) when the number of remaining requests in the current rate limit window falls below this value
-- `max-branches-to-delete` - with automatically generated token for a workflow run there is a hard limit 1000 API hits per hour for standard repos.
+- `max-branches-to-delete` - with an automatically generated token for a workflow run, there is a hard limit of 1,000 API requests per hour for standard repositories.
 Use this parameter to stay below that limit.
-- `process-throttle-ms` - this parameter controls a delay after processing each branch.
-You can use this delay to slow down branch processing rate if you're hitting a secondary rate limits.
+- `process-throttle-ms` - controls a delay after processing each branch.
+You can use this delay to slow down the branch processing rate if you are hitting secondary rate limits.
-- `continue-on-errors` - this parameter could be used to help with monitoring secondary rate limits related errors.
-It is suggested to NOT ignore errors caused by hitting a secondary rate limits
+- `continue-on-errors` - can be used to help monitor errors related to secondary rate limits.
+It is recommended not to ignore errors caused by hitting secondary rate limits.

 ## Workflow examples

 ### Use defaults

-This workflow deletes merged branches older than 90 days and not linked to open PRs.
-Exemptions: default branch, protected branches and default skip-branches list 'main,master,develop,development,staging,production,keep-alive-*'.
+This workflow deletes merged branches that are older than 90 days and not linked to open PRs.
+Exemptions: the default branch, protected branches, and the default skip-branches list 'main,master,develop,development,staging,production,keep-alive-*'.

 ```yaml
 # .github/workflows/stale-branches-cleanup.yml